 My child hates school, and I’m tired of fighting it.
 When summer is officially over, backpacks and school supplies are bought, and the drop-off/pick-up line is already a mess, the anticipation begins.

-As excited as I was for my daughter to start first grade, I dread what the school year may bring because my daughter despises school.
+As excited as I was for my daughter to start first grade, I dreaded what the school year might bring because my daughter despises school.

-Already, I know.
-And I know I am not the only parent fearing this school year.
+Already, I know what is coming.
+And I know I’m not the only parent fearing the school year.

-For many parents, with school comes daily struggles of dealing with kids waking up and getting dressed in the morning.
+For many parents, with school comes daily struggles of dealing with kids waking up, getting dressed, and getting out the door in the morning.

 My daughter throws fits and I get so frustrated with her that I give up more often than I should.